-- 1138 This approach should work for all physical transport bindings, because it keeps the "removed EID" - detection processing separated from the address assignment process for the bus. - 1140 In some cases, a hot-plug endpoint may temporarily go into a state where it does not respond to MCTP - 1141 control messages.
-Depending on the medium, it is possible that when the endpoint comes back on line, it - does not request a new EID assignment but instead continues using the EID it had originally assigned.
-If - this occurs while the bus owner is validating EIDs to see if any endpoints are no longer accessible, it is

-1144 possible that the bus owner will assume that the endpoint was removed and reassign its EID to a newly inserted endpoint, unless other steps are taken:

-- The bus owner must wait at least T{RECLAIM} seconds before reassigning a given EID (where T{RECLAIM} is specified in the physical transport binding specification for the medium used to access the endpoint). - Reclaimed EIDs must only be reassigned after all unused EIDs in the EID pool have been assigned to endpoints.
+- 1180 This approach should work for all physical transport bindings, because it keeps the "removed EID" - 1181 detection processing separated from the address assignment process for the bus. - 1182 In some cases, a hot-plug endpoint may temporarily go into a state where it does not respond to MCTP - control messages.
+Depending on the medium, it is possible that when the endpoint comes back online, it - does not request a new EID assignment but instead continues using the EID it had originally assigned.
+If - this occurs while the bus owner is validating EIDs to see if any endpoints are no longer accessible, it is - 1186 possible that the bus owner will assume that the endpoint was removed and reassign its EID to a newly - inserted endpoint, unless other steps are taken: - The bus owner shall wait at least T{RECLAIM} seconds before reassigning a given EID (where T{RECLAIM} is specified in the physical transport binding specification for the medium used to access the endpoint). - Reclaimed EIDs shall only be reassigned after all unused EIDs in the EID pool have been assigned to endpoints.
 Optionally, additional robustness can be achieved if the bus owner maintains a short FIFO list of reclaimed EIDs (and their associated physical addresses) and allocates the older EIDs first. - A bus owner shall confirm that an endpoint has been removed by attempting to access it after T{RECLAIM} has expired.
 It can do this by issuing a Get Endpoint ID command to the endpoint to verify that the endpoint is still non-responsive.
 It is recommended that this be done at least three times, with a delay of at least 1/2 T{RECLAIM} between tries if possible.
 If the endpoint continues to be non-responsive, it can be assumed that it is safe to return its EID to the pool of EIDs available for assignment.

-8.17.6 Additional Requirements for Hot-Plug Endpoints
+8.18.8 Additional requirements for hot-plug endpoints

-- Devices that are hot-plug must support the Get Endpoint UUID command.
-The purpose of this requirement is to provide a common mechanism for identifying when devices have been changed. - The requirement to to provide a comment meetical action, and the control of any goal - 1162 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall re- - announce themselves and request a new EID assignment if they are "off line" for more than T{RECLAIM} - seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - 1165 to access the endpoint.
+- Devices that are hot-plug shall support the Get Endpoint UUID command.
+The purpose of this requirement is to provide a common mechanism for identifying when devices have been changed. - 1204 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall re- - 1205 announce themselves and request a new EID assignment if they are "offline" for more than Treclaim - 1206 seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - to access the endpoint.